Where to Discuss?

 Sheet Result

-The result output would be as below:
+The output result is as shown below:

 Calc Sheet: Step Six: Output